aminobest/ActiveAndDecorativeSensorMerging/README.txt

 https://dl.bintray.com/subclipse/releases/subclipse/latest/

-2. A Jar Runnable version of ProM with ADSM plugin can be executed from runProMwithADSM.sh
+2. A Jar Runnable version of ProM with ADSM plugin can be executed from runProMwithADSM.sh (Test Data set available at https://github.com/aminobest/ActiveAndDecorativeSensorMerging/tree/master/ADSM%20evaluation/100cases/100casesR4)

 3. The folder "ADSM evaluation/" contains the material used to evaluate the ADSM approach.